TrellixVulnTeam/swahilipython_SCMU/Doc/library/hashlib.rst

    The string *hash_name* is the desired name of the hash digest algorithm for HMAC, e.g. 'sha1' or 'sha256'. *password* and *salt* are interpreted as buffers of bytes.
-Applications and libraries should limit *password* to a sensible length (e.g. 1024). *salt* should be about 16 or more bytes from a proper source, e.g. :func:`os.urandom`.
+Applications and libraries should limit *password* to a sensible length (e.g. 1024). *salt* should be about 16 or more bytes kutoka a proper source, e.g. :func:`os.urandom`.

    The number of *iterations* should be chosen based on the hash algorithm and